 National Fish and Chip Day

-The biggest day in the fish and chip calendar is back!
-National Fish and Chip Day 2022 will return for the seventh year on Friday 27th May!
+The biggest day in the fish and chip calendar – National Fish and Chip Day 2022, returned for the seventh year on Friday 27th May and what a day it was!!

 The event has gone from strength to strength since its launch in 2015 and despite the restrictions, nearly 50 million people would have seen, heard or read about the awareness day last year.
 National TV, radio and newspapers featured stories as did the regional media.
 Social media was awash with fish and chip stories with our hashtag #nationalfishandchipday and we were number 1 on Twitter from 8 a.m. and stayed there all day long!

 We want to celebrate this amazing industry who are at the centre of every community and who have, when able to do so safely, kept us fed, and when that wasn’t possible kept us all safe by remaining closed at great sacrifice to their business.

-So let’s make National Fish and Chip Day 2022 the best yet as NEODA brings together everyone involved in creating this iconic British dish; from Fish & Chip shops, pub chains, restaurants, retailers, to the fishermen and farmers who provide the sustainable and natural ingredients needed to create this family favourite.
+Thank you to this amazing industry that made National Fish and Chip Day 2022 the best yet as NEODA brought together everyone involved in creating this iconic British dish; from Fish & Chip shops, pub chains, restaurants, retailers, to the fishermen and farmers who provide the sustainable and natural ingredients needed to create this family favourite.
 In the meantime, stay safe.
+KEEP AN EYE OUT FOR THE 2023 DATE!

 Don’t miss your chance to get involved and build support – start tweeting with the hashtag #nationalfishandchipday now!